lostatc/linotype/docs/usage.rst

     This text is **strong**.
     This text is *emphasized*.

-In cases where manual markup overlaps automatic markup, the manual markup is ignored.

 ----

 To use **linotype** with **Sphinx**, you must first add 'linotype.ext' to the